saurabhvartak1982/cloudinitintro/README.md

 So we see that the print lines from the scripts **firstbootscript1.sh** and **firstbootscript2.sh** are appearing only once. <br />
 However, the lines from the scripts **perbootscript1.sh** and **perbootscript2.sh** are getting printed twice. <br /> This proves that the scripts in the directory **/var/lib/cloud/scripts/per-instance** are getting executed only during the first boot while those in **/var/lib/cloud/scripts/per-boot** are getting executed on every boot. <br /> <br />

+## Acknowledgements:
+Special thanks to Toni Willberg (https://github.com/toniwillberg) for his continued guidance and support throughout the PoC and the making of this write-up.